Coconut oil is the leader of oils! The healthiest oil on earth.

 - Polish Furniture – coconut oil with a little bit of lemon juice to polish wood furniture.
 However, test it first on a very small, unobtrusive part of your furniture to make sure it works the way you’d like.

 - Polishing Bronze – all you have to do is rub a little oil into a cotton towel and then wipe down the statue.
-It cleans and helps deepen the color of your bronze.
+It cleans and helps deepen the colour of your bronze.

 - Seasoning animal hide drums